asengupta/avishek.net/_posts/2021-08-13-gaussian-processes-multivariate-gaussian.md

 ---
-title: "Gaussian Processes: The Multivariate Gaussian Distribution"
+title: "Gaussian Processes: Geometry of the Multivariate Gaussian Distribution"
 author: avishek
 usemathjax: true
 tags: ["Theory", "Gaussian Processes", "Probability"]
 draft: false
 ---

-Continuing from the roadmap set out in [Road to Gaussian Processes]({% post_url 2021-04-17-road-to-gaussian-processes %}), we begin with the core ideas which underlie this Machine Learning Technique, the Gaussian distribution, specifically the **Multivariate Gaussian** distribution.
+Continuing from the roadmap set out in [Road to Gaussian Processes]({% post_url 2021-04-17-road-to-gaussian-processes %}), we begin with the geometry of the central object which underlies this Machine Learning Technique, the **Multivariate Gaussian** distribution.
+We will study its form to build up some geometric intuition around its interpretation.

+To do this, we will cover the following preliminaries.

 - Algebraic form of $$n$$-dimensional ellipsoid
 - Projection as Change of Basis